metasyn/memex/content/entries/thought/degoogle.md

 off of their services. if you have particular suggestions, please do [[contact]] me for how to continue getting off of google's services.

+here is a great list of [alternatives](https://degoogle.jmoore.dev/).

+below, some notes on things i have and haven't switched off.

 # successes

 ## gmail